- 1 Casting Age (Copper & Bronzes)

 Once the mold is full, place it into your crafting area and retrieve the finished tool or weapon head from the output.
 The mold will be destroyed in the process.

-After you have obtained seven Copper Double Ingots, craft them into a Copper Anvil, where you can weld Bronze Ingots into Double Ingots.
+After you have obtained seven Copper Double Ingots, craft them into a Copper Anvil, where you can weld Bronze Ingots into Double Ingots and smith copper tools.

-After you have obtained seven Bronze Double Ingots or seven Bismuth Bronze Double Ingots, craft them into an Anvil, where you can work Bronze Double Ingots into Sheets and weld Sheets into Double Sheets.
+After you have obtained seven Bronze Double Ingots of any one alloy, craft them into an Anvil, where you can smith bronze tools and work Bronze Double Ingots into Sheets and weld Sheets into Double Sheets.

 Steel is obtained from a couple smithing steps: